alexvatti/AlexArduinoProjects/MicroPython/ReadMe.md

 5) Select the port once again, and then click Family , Varient , Version and finally click on Install.

 ![My Image](Install.png)

+6) Thonny IDE should now be connected to your board and you should see the prompt on the Shell.

+   MicroPython v1.21.0 on 2023-10-05; Generic ESP32 module with ESP32

+  Type "help()" for more information.

+   >>>